West Coast University: History

 In May 1997, American Career College bought the name and the responsibility to provide transcripts for ten years, from the bankruptcy trustee.
 WCU was reorganized under the leadership of its current Chairman, David Pyle.
 The new leadership team was committed to refocusing the institution's offering of programs to those that were highest in demand and would be most beneficial to working adults.
 Therefore, educating health care professionals became the university's singular focus in 2004.
 Just four years later, West Coast University became the first privately held proprietary university in California approved to offer a Bachelor of Science degree in Nursing.
 In 2009, the university achieved additional programmatic accreditation for the Bachelor of Science in Nursing program at their California campuses from the Commission on Collegiate Nursing Education (CCNE).
 That same year, WCU was awarded initial accreditation by the Commission on Dental Accreditation (CODA) to offer a Bachelor of Science Degree in Dental Hygiene in Orange County.
 WCU's Dental Hygiene program is one of only 4 CODA-accredited bachelor's degree in Dental Hygiene programs offered in California.
 West Coast University chose Henry Schein to design a new dental hygiene teaching facility in its Anaheim, California campus which opened its doors on 13 April 2009.

 West Coast University's Los Angeles campus received approval in 2010 to award Master of Science degrees in Nursing and Health Care Management.
 That same year, the advanced Simulation Center for Nursing opened at the Orange County campus.
 The Simulation Center is built into the nursing curriculum and features high-fidelity mannequins that mimic human responses and current health care technology in realistic patient care settings.
 A year later, Simulation Centers were opened in the Los Angeles and Ontario campuses.

 West Coast University has been a participant in the Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program or YRP) since 2010.

 In 2011, the university achieved institutional accreditation through the WASC Senior College and University Commission.

 West Coast University opened a campus in Dallas, Texas in 2012.
 WCU-Dallas is located in the Dallas Fort Worth Metroplex, features a Simulation Center, and is the university's first Texas campus.
-The Master of Science in Nursing degree received additional accreditation by CCNE, Commission on Collegiete Nursing Education.
+The Master of Science in Nursing degree received additional accreditation by CCNE, Commission on Collegiate Nursing Education.

 One notable alumnus of WCU is Greg Jarvis, one of the astronauts on the Space Shuttle Challenger.
 He was scheduled to receive his diploma, for a management science degree, on the shuttle, and would have been the first person to receive a degree in space.
 To honor his memory, West Coast University posthumously awarded Jarvis with a distinguished alumnus award on 15 May 2011.
 The university also offers a scholarship in Jarvis' name.